huuff/exobrain/computer-technology/kubernetes/restart-kubernetes.md

 * Run `systemctl restart kubelet kube-proxy flannel containerd`
 * Run `systemctl restart kube-apiserver kube-controller-manager kube-scheduler`
 * When all else fails, just reboot the host, every host.
+* Even when restarting the nodes, pods seem to get scheduled to the same nodes.
+The solution?
+Restart the deployment `kubectl rollout restart deploy «deployment»`
-* Reboot anything that can be rebooted and most issues are magically solved.
+* Restart anything that can be restarted and most issues are magically solved.